learn-co-students/SE-LIVE-121123-Phase-2-ProjectShowcase/07_client_side_routing/assets/slide.md

 ---

-### Switch Component
+### 2️⃣ Routes Component

 <div style="display: flex; font-size: 0.8em">
   <div style="width: 35%; font-size: 0.65em; text-align: left;">

-💡 `Switch` is a wrapper for Routes.
-Looks through all its child Route components and returns the first one that matches the current URL (like a switch statement in JavaScript) {.fragment}
+💡 `Routes` is a wrapper component.
+Looks through all its child Route components and returns the one that matches the current URL (like a switch statement in JavaScript) {.fragment}

 ❓ Where does it belong? {.fragment}

-Consider where most of the applications components are rendered, this is where they will be nested inside the `Switch` component. {.fragment}
+Consider where most of the applications components are rendered, this is where they will be nested inside the `Routes` component. {.fragment}

 Typically this is in the `App` component.
 Sometimes an extra component will be created designated for just routing. {.fragment}